 ---|---|---|

-Usage | It is when to convey an individual’s possession of a certain thing or quality. | It is used to convey that the possession of a thing or quality is by more than one person. |
+Usage | It is when conveying an individual’s possession of a certain thing or quality. | It is used to convey that more than one person possesses a thing or quality. |

-Compound Possessive | If two nouns are acting separately the apostrophe has to be placed after each noun. | There is no scope for it here. |
+Compound Possessive | If two nouns are acting separately, the apostrophe has to be placed after each noun. | There is no scope for it here. |

-S/SS | It has no applicability here. | When the name of a person or a noun ends in ‘s’ this should be used to give clarity. |
+S/SS | It has no applicability here. | When a person’s name or a noun ends in ‘s’, this should be used to give clarity. |

 Exceptions | In the case of an irregular plural noun, this should be used. | There are no exceptions in this regard. |